yixuan/rcpp-note/source/api/RObject.rst

 RObject
 =====================================

+.. cpp:class:: RObject

-**RObject** can be thought of as the base class of all API classes in Rcpp.
+:cpp:class:`RObject` can be thought of as the base class of all API classes in Rcpp.
-(Technically speaking this is even not true, but it's best to think in this way to understand the role of **RObject**.
+(Technically speaking this is even not true, but it's best to think in this way to understand the role of :cpp:class:`RObject`.
 See next paragraph for explanation.)
 It is not intended to be used directly, but rather it provides the basic structure of other API classes, and defines some member functions that are available to all derived classes.

-Precisely speaking, class **RObject** has no meaningful definition by its own, but actually inherits from other four super-classes:
+Precisely speaking, class :cpp:class:`RObject` has no meaningful definition by its own, but actually inherits from other four super-classes:

 - **PreserveStorage**: This class provides the data field of the underlying R structure